IsaacScript/isaacscript/packages/docs/docs/main/using-get-data.md

   },
 };

-// We call "foo.init() in our "main.ts" file after first initializing our mod. export function init(): void {
+// We call "fooInit() in our "main.ts" file after first initializing our mod. export function fooInit(): void {
   saveDataManager("foo", v);
 }